Manecas1221212/romance/chapter_07.md

 "What?"

 "The promotion.
-Dad said you were waiting to hear."
+Dad said you were supposed to hear this week."

-"Oh.
-Yes.
-I got it."
+"Not yet."
+Anna kept her voice light.
+"Still waiting."

 Sophie looked up, actually looked.
-"Why don't you sound happy?"

-"I am happy," Anna said automatically.
+"That sucks."

+"It's fine.
+These things take time."

 Sophie studied her for a long moment, then shrugged and went back to scrolling.
-"Cool.
-Congrats."
+"Well, they'd be stupid not to promote you."

 Anna watched her daughter disappear back into her room and thought, *When did we stop seeing each other?*

-The next morning, a bottle of wine appeared on Anna's desk.
-Expensive.
-French.
-The card read: *To new heights. —J.*

-Jane didn't usually send gifts.
-Anna turned the card over, looking for more, but that was it.
-She texted: *Thank you.
-You didn't have to.*

-Jane: *I know.*

-The sabotage didn't stop with the promotion.
+The sabotage didn't stop.
 It evolved.

 Files renamed in her directory.
 Nothing catastrophic—just enough to make her look disorganized in meetings.
 A shared deck with the wrong client logo.
 A voicemail marked urgent that turned out to be dead air.